PaNOSC-ViNYL/ase/doc/ase/data.rst

 when the energy offset-correction is turned off.
-The last two functions are convenience functions, giving the number of atoms in the two molecules conctituting a dimer and the relative intermolecular distance in a dimer
+The last two functions are convenience functions, giving the number of atoms in the two molecules constituting a dimer and the relative intermolecular distance in a dimer
 (relative to the '1.0' separation, and in Angstrom), respectively.